 Controlling a flying insect may sound irrational or even impossible, but mosquitoes have very predictable behavior (unlike other flying insects such as house flies and gnats).
 The most common species of mosquitoes in Arkansas don’t fly long distances and most will only fly about 200 feet from their home in their lifetime.
 This predictable behavior is how the Mosquito Joe service keeps them under control.

-If you would like more information on how Mosquito Joe can make outside fun again for you, give them a call at 501.508.2528.
+If you would like more information on how Mosquito Joe can make outside fun again for you, give them a call at 501.508.2528 or visit their website.
 Brad and Stephanie would love to share the fun with you.